CodingCat/McGill-COMP535-Fall-2015/simulate_link_state_routing_protocol_with_java_socket_programming.md

 When you run `detect [IP Address]` command, the Dijkstra algorithm runs over the database and output the result.

 ## Mapping This Document to Sketch Code ##

+We provide the sketch code along with this document.
+Please note that you should feel free to add fields, methods, helper functions to the sketch code.
+For example, you can choose to add one more field in the Link class to describe the cost of the link or you can add your own code in LinkStateDatabase class to finish the same task.

+In this section, we provide a introduction to the sketch code.

 ### Router Design ###